BRITE-REU/programming-workshops/source/workshops/01_linux_bash/bash_scripting.rst

     ``#!`` is called the "shebang".
 It indicates the path to the program/interpreter that would be used to execute the script.

-Please create a file named myscript.sh and copy paste the code from the example above.
+Please create a file named myscript.sh and copy-paste the code from the example above.

 --------------------